Growth rate of liquidity provider's wealth in G3Ms: LP Growth Rate

+This theorem demonstrates how the time-averaged volatility influences the long-term growth of LP wealth.
 Furthermore, since the volatility process $\tilde\sigma_t$ is independent of the mispricing process $Z_t$, by conditioning on the $\sigma$-algebra generated by $\tilde\sigma_t$ then applying the tower property for conditional expectation, we obtain the logarithmic growth rate of LP's wealth under driftless, independent stochastic volatility as follows.

 \begin{theorem}[Log Growth Rate under Independent Stochastic Volatility] Assuming $\mu_X = \mu_Y = \mu$, the logarithmic growth rate of an LP's wealth in a G3M can be expressed as

 \end{theorem}

 We conclude the section by showing that if the stochastic but independent drift and volatility converge to their corresponding $L^2$ limits, similar asymptotics in expectation as in Corollary \ref{thm:growth_rate_inhomo} can also be obtained.